rpavlov/rpavlov.com/source/2020-11-15-home-network.html.md

 Dropbox can't really be trusted, so I trade reliability and security for dubiously decreased paranoia.
 Instead I use [Syncthing](https://syncthing.net/) which runs on each client device (laptops, PC)  and doesn't require hosting.
 It works out of the box flawlessly.

+## pi-hole

+As easy as running `curl -sSL https://install.pi-hole.net | bash` on the pi, and following the steps.
+They are also kind enough to explain why curl to bash, and give you options if you want to audit the scripts yourself.
+Afterwards, set the DNS servers of each device on the home network to point to the pi's ip.
+Unfortunately the Vodafone router does not provide the option to set DNS servers, so this has to be done per device.

 ## Next up

 * [Funkwhale](https://funkwhale.audio/) for streaming my own music files outside of Spotify.
+* A pi-hole.
 * A Tor relay.
 * This blog as a hidden service, which is pretty straightforward actually: Download Tor, modify the `.../tor-browser_en-US/Browser/TorBrowser/Data/Tor/torrc` to point to nginx, then access at the relevant vhost+port.